Players

 Also a first class cricketer with Middlesex and Essex.
 Then

-became secretary of Surrey, the Cricket Club that owned The Oval in
+became secretary of Surrey, the Cricket Club that owned the cricket ground in

 Kennington, London. |